Qtscreen uses QtVCP widgets for LinuxCNC integration.

 1.9.
 HalBar - HAL Bar Level Indicator

-QtVCP HalBar: Panel demonstrating the HAL Bar Level Indicator
+QtVCP HalBar: Panel showing two options of the HAL Bar Level Indicator

 Figure 3.
 QtVCP HalBar: Panel demonstrating the HAL Bar Level Indicator